SirMikeD/SirMikeD.github.io/README.md

-# SirMikeD.github.io
+# Projects-and-Homework
-Homework and Assignments live
+Projects and Homework assigned by the coding bootcamp